-The recommendation of \$180.5 million in FY2025 resulted from this collaborative and transparent review process.
+The adopted budget of \$193.4 million in FY2025 resulted from this collaborative and transparent review process.
 Review committees identified investments that:

 - Support County strategic priorities such as: centralized vehicle management, reuse of equipment in good condition and standardizing County computer hardware and software; - Have a useful life of at least five years; - Secure operational savings and process efficiencies to support departments' core functions; - Achieve strategic savings through Countywide contracts when possible; and - Have a viable implementation plan.